EVEREST: BEYOND LIMITS

 That moment became a turning point.
 I returned home not defeated, but determined — with clarity about what matters most: the will to keep going, to learn, and to share a story that helps others see new possibilities in themselves.

-In April 2026, I will return to Everest — not just for my own climb, but to create a story that partners can share in.
 For sponsors, this is an opportunity to be part of one of the most powerful empowerment stories of 2026 — with visibility across media, post-climb speaking, and authentic storytelling that connects deeply with people and drives lasting impact.

 The Road to Everest